kellenmurphy/azure-shib-docker/README.md

   case, the variables set at the top of the `install` script won't have any effect as the appropriate values are already frozen into the configuration.

+6. Execute `./gen-selfsigned-cert` to generate cert for SSL (HTTPS).
+Use `changeit` for the passwords unless you edited them in Step #4 above.

 ### Run Locally

 If you wish to execute the repo locally, simply ensure that you've selected the default Docker context, and run the build and run scripts.